Conformalised data synthesis: Conformalised data synthesis

-The confidence regions are identified by comparing the relative differences in label-conditional non-conformity scores.
-Therefore, the definition of the \emph{non-conformity function} significantly impacts how the original data's distribution is modelled.
-This flexibility is an inherent advantage of the Conformal Prediction framework and allows adjustments to be made that best suit the dataset and classification task for improved performance.
+The definition of the non-conformity measure (NCM) is an additional factor to consider for conformal synthesis.
+Feature space confidence regions are identified by comparing relative differences between non-conformity scores.
+As a core component to the calculations, the NCM may significantly impact the confidence regions' shapes and, consequently, how the original data's distribution is modelled for synthesis.
 For example, we could prioritise maintaining intra-class relationships by incorporating distances between classes or reducing noise by lowering outliers' importance.

-Driven by the data generation domain, we \emph{redefine what we understand as an error}.
-For a traditional Conformal Prediction task, an error is defined as the absence of a sample's true label from its prediction set.
-The significance level $\epsilon$ regulates the trade-off between our desire for narrow prediction sets and ensuring a sample's true label is still included.
-However, for confident data synthesis, our priority is to identify and reinforce the most representative feature space regions for Deep Learning training.
-Consequently, an error is defined as the inclusion of non-representative areas in the high-confidence regions.
-Effectively, the significance level's desirability is inverted.
-The larger $\epsilon$ is, the more tightly controlled the confidence regions are, and the more we exclude low-confidence synthetic data.
-In other words, we re-interpret $\epsilon$ as the generated data's quality or closeness to the original data. \Cref{fig:epsilongTradeoff} visualises $\epsilon$'s effect.
+This flexibility is an inherent advantage of the CP framework and allows adjustments to be made that best suit the dataset for improved performance.
+With this understanding of our proposal's implications, \Cref{sec:proposedAlgorithm} details the algorithm's steps and characteristics.